CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 **NAT getaway** is a network address translation (NAT) service.
 With a NAT getway instances in a private subnet can connect services outside your VPC.
 External services cannot initiate a connection with those instances.

+* **Transit Gateway** connects thousands of VPC and on-premises networks together in a single gateway.

 **Security group** is a virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance.
 By default, a security group denies all inbound traffic and allows all outbound traffic.
 You can add custom rules to configure which traffic should be allowed or denied.